UT-ADL/robot_orienteering/README.md

 #### xsens_mti_driver (driver for the GNSS/INS device)
-To install the xsens_mti_driver, please go through the [offcial documentation](https://wiki.ros.org/xsens_mti_driver) of the xsens_mti_driver package.
+To install the xsens_mti_driver, please go through the [official documentation](https://wiki.ros.org/xsens_mti_driver) of the xsens_mti_driver package.
 The package can be installed by cloning the github repo for the [xsens_mti_driver](https://github.com/nobleo/xsens_mti_driver).

 Once the prerequisite packages are installed, you can move forward to install the main package `robot_orienteering`.
 **Please note that the src directory at this point should already contain some packages**
 - zed-ros-wrapper
 - xsens_mti_driver